DurgaPrashad/proExtract/README.md

-# ProExtract - Web Scraping and Vulnerability Scanning Tool
+# ProExtract - Web Scraping and Vulnerability Scanning Tool ( on updation Comming soon )

 ProExtract is a comprehensive web scraping and vulnerability scanning tool designed to help users extract data from websites and identify security vulnerabilities.
 It offers a full-stack solution with both backend and frontend components, allowing users to input website URLs, view detailed reports, and analyze potential security risks.